tetzank/homepage/content/posts/codegen-in-databases.md

 {{<  / highlight >}}

 First, we fetch the value from the probed column.
-Next, we embed to pointer to the "hash table" in the generated code and get a `coat::Struct` object back, initialized with pointer address.
+Next, we embed the pointer to the "hash table" in the generated code and get the `coat::Struct` object `ht` back, initialized with the pointer address.
 The address of the pointer is stored in the generated code as an immediate value.
 `coat::Struct` is a wrapper for a pointer to a struct/class and provides access to member variables when they are _marked_ in a special way.